Share

 Instead, choose sustainable cleaning products that come in sustainable or refillable containers.

-The two main areas where you can make an impact are sustainable solid dishwashing soap and plastic-free cleaning tablets.
+The main areas where you can make an impact are sustainable solid dishwashing soap and plastic-free cleaning tablets.
+Nowadays there are even plastic-free options for dishwasher tablets.

 If you want to learn more about Zero waste cleaning and DIY recipes, check out our blog article about this topic.